Hope, Medicine and Kundalini Yoga

 Like the color white that demurely conceals an entire rainbow of color within, Hari Kirin Kaur Khalsa, MD, formerly known as Diane Pingeton, has worn white as a power color for most of her professional life.
 First as a nurse, then a white-jacketed obstetrician delivering babies, Hari Kirin finally found her true calling as a Sikh teacher of Kundalini yoga and meditation, and now wears white from head to toe.

-Practicing Kundalini yoga and meditation for 11 years and teaching since 2007, Hari Kirin offers yoga by donation in the greater Worcester community through Kundalini Yoga For All.
+Practicing Kundalini yoga and meditation for 11 years, Hari Kirin has been teaching since 2007.
 Retired from her OB/GYN medical practice since 2012, she maintains her connection with the medical community as a volunteer faculty member at UMass Memorial offering a weekly chair yoga class in the outpatient psychiatry department.
 Hari Kirin recently came onboard as yoga center director at Yoga at the Ashram, located at Guru Ram Das Ashram in Millis, MA, offering a vibrant and diverse selection of events, classes, and trainings to awaken individual healing and nourish community.
 She also contributes as a curriculum team member for Guru Ram Das Center for Medicine and Humanology in New Mexico in their Kundalini yoga therapist training program.

 Carol Bedrosian: How did you start your healing career?